 Hormones can play a big role in chronic inflammation.
-Because of this, we recommend visiting your integrative medical practitioner to have your hormones assessed.
+Because of this, we recommend visiting your integrative medicine practitioner to have your hormones assessed.

 Sleep and relaxation to reduce inflammation

 Supplements to reduce inflammation

 There are several supplements that you can use in the fight against inflammation:

 - Omega 3

 - Vitamin C

 Exciting treatments are becoming available for inflammation and pain

 One of the amazing therapies that we have been using to great effect is called photobiomodulation.
 We use a laser at a specific wavelength to bring down the inflammation.
 Consequently, platelets are activated and pain is reduced.
 The main colour for this is red.